Stock Valuation and Financial Metrics Guide

 Dividend Yield

 Annual dividend as a percentage of share price.
-Higher yield can be attractive or a warning sign if unsustainable.
+A higher yield can be attractive, but it may also warn of payout risk.

 Formula: Annual Dividend per Share / Share Price